-Step one is to get certified and registered to do business with the federal government.
+Step one is to get certified and registered to do business with the federal government contracts.
 It’s not that hard or complicated, although it can get time-consuming.

 Next, you’ll need to register in the System for Award Management (SAM) database.
 SAM is a database of all businesses that sell to the government.
 It is used by government employees and purchasing officials to search for services and products and the companies that sell them.